Know Your Rights

 Anti-Discrimination Laws

-• Some workers in Maine are protected from caregiver discrimination.
+• Some workers in Maine may have additional protection from caregiver discrimination under local laws.

 Please note that each of these laws often covers certain categories of employees, but may not cover all types of employees.
 For example, special rules often apply to government employees.
 Additionally, different laws may have different standards to determine which health needs qualify for coverage.
 And, in many cases, more than one law may apply to your situation.
 If you have a question about whether you are covered under any of the laws mentioned, contact A Better Balance at 1-833-NEED-ABB.